Hydrogen energy and fuel cells

 Overall Course Objectives

 Fossil fuels are depleting.
 Carbon dioxide is accumulating in the atmosphere.
 Global warming is accelerating at an increasing rate.
-These ever growing concerns stimulate worldwide research activities within technologies of high fuel efficiency, low air emissions, and renewable energy for the 21st century.
-Hydrogen and fuel cells are expected to play central roles in this context.
-The course presents a comprehensive and up-to-date understanding of the hydrogen energy and fuel cell technologies in order to provide (1) an introductory overview to students that are new in the field, (2) a detailed explanation and further understanding to those familiar with the subject, and (3) a discussion platform for the newest innovations and future improvements to those involved or to be involved in the development.
+These ever-growing concerns stimulate worldwide research activities within technologies of high fuel efficiency, low air emissions, and renewable energy for the 21st century.
+Hydrogen, fuel cells and power-to-X are expected to play central roles in this context.
+The course presents a comprehensive and up-to-date understanding of the hydrogen energy and fuel cell technologies to provide (1) an introductory overview to students that are new in the field, (2) a detailed explanation and further understanding to those familiar with the subject, and (3) a discussion platform for the newest innovations and future improvements to those involved or to be involved in the development.

 Learning Objectives